-Lisa Rose brings over 15 years of experience in senior leadership in the philanthropic sector.
-Previously, Lisa served as the founding CEO of the 1:1 Fund, a project incubated by CFED to build a broad online and high net-worth donor base for children’s savings accounts.
+Lisa Rose brings over 17 years of experience in senior leadership roles in the philanthropic sector.
+Previously Lisa served as the founding CEO of the 1:1 Fund, an online children’s savings platform designed to support the college dreams of low-income children through matching donor contributions.
 She was formerly with The San Francisco Foundation, where she oversaw donor cultivation and stewardship for a portfolio of 450 high net-worth donors and $350 million in donor-advised funds.
-Before joining The San Francisco Foundation, Lisa served in senior management roles at the San Francisco Education Fund, the San Francisco Food Bank, and the San Francisco Community Music Center.
+Before joining The San Francisco Foundation, Lisa served in senior management roles at nonprofits focused on education, arts and social justice.
 Lisa graduated from Mount Holyoke College with degrees in Philosophy and Critical Social Thought.
-She studied German, Czech and Spanish languages and has lived and traveled extensively throughout Europe and Asia, including Spain, Germany, the Czech Republic, Laos, Vietnam and Thailand.
+She has studied several languages and traveled extensively throughout Europe, Asia and South America.

 Tonia Wall brings a wide range of experience and interests to her role as Operations Manager, including a passion for art, design, and the environment, problem-solving, management skills, and a desire to do work that has positive impact.